-NEW WEBINAR: Foresight 20/20: Creating a Crisis Prevention & Response Plan - Hall & Company invites you and your staff to participate in an online webinar presentation: Foresight 20/20: Creating a Crisis Prevention & Response Plan.
-Our presenter, Dan Weedin of Toro Consulting, Inc., will help participants better understand the urgency and importance of a crisis plan as a tool to prevent and significantly minimize business calamity.
-Mr. Weedin will offer prevention strategies that can be immediately and easily implemented.
-More importantly, Dan’s techniques will aid in the crucial identification, analyzing, control, finance, and monitoring of risk.
+RECORDED WEBINAR: Foresight 20/20: Creating a Crisis Prevention & Response Plan - If you missed the online webinar presentation: Foresight 20/20: Creating a Crisis Prevention & Response Plan, here is your chance to review this important risk management topic.
+Our presenter, Dan Weedin of Toro Consulting, Inc., helped participants better understand the urgency and importance of a crisis plan as a tool to prevent and significantly minimize business calamity.
+Mr. Weedin offered prevention strategies that can be immediately and easily implemented.
+More importantly, Dans techniques will aid in the crucial identification, analyzing, control, finance, and monitoring of risk.

 RISK MANAGEMENT EVENTS

 A & Business: The Journal of The Architectural Engineering Management Association - AEMA is a national association of management personnel working for architectural, engineering and interior design firms in the United States and Canada.
 Their Architectural & Engineering Business magazine provides timely information on a wide variety of design firm management topics.
 AEMA publishes a newsletter three times per year, January, May and September.

 David Ericksen currently serves as a Member of Severson & Werson's Executive Committee after serving as President from 2009-2012.
 Since 1997, Mr. Ericksen has led the firm's construction/environmental litigation and transactional practice, as well as focusing on liability and insurance issues through insurers.
 In 2012, he represented design professionals in jury trial, bench trial, single arbitrator arbitration, and panel arbitration.
 He also focuses on contractual, risk management and litigation issues affecting the design and construction professional community, and provides these services as general counsel to firms.